typlatt/Synapse/README.md

 SignalBooster refactors a legacy note parser into a **modular, maintainable**, and **AI-integrated** data extraction pipeline.
 It reads physician notes, extracts relevant DME information (e.g., CPAP, oxygen tanks, wheelchairs), and posts structured JSON to a DME API endpoint.

-The project emphasizes **clarity, testability, and production readiness**, replacing monolithic parsing logic with composable services and structured logging.

 ---

 ## 🧠 Architecture Highlights